vjoel/tupelo/README.md

 If an optimistic transaction fails (for example, it is trying to take a tuple, but the tuple has just been taken by another transaction), then the transaction block is re-executed, possibly waiting for new matches to the templates.
 Application code must be aware of the possible re-execution of the block.
 This is better explained in the examples...

-Transactions have a significant disadvantage compared to lock tuples: a transaction can protect only resources that are represented in the tuplespace, whereas a lock can protect anything: a file, a device, a service, etc. This is because a transaction begins and ends within a single instant of logical (tuplespace) time, whereas a lock tuple can be taken out for an arbitrary duration of real time.
+Transactions have a significant disadvantage compared to using take/write to lock/unlock tuples: a transaction can protect only resources that are represented in the tuplespace, whereas a lock can protect anything: a file, a device, a service, etc. This is because a transaction begins and ends within a single instant of logical (tuplespace) time, whereas a lock tuple can be taken out for an arbitrary duration of real (and logical) time.
 Furthermore, the instant of logical time in which a transaction takes effect may occur at different wall-clock times on different processes, even on the same host.

+Transactions do have an advantage over using take/write to lock/unlock tuples: there is no possibility of deadlock.
+See [example/deadlock.rb](example/deadlock.rb).

 Tupelo transactions are ACID in the following sense.
 They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
 Consistency is enforced by the underlying message sequencer: each client's copy of the space is the deterministic result of the same sequence of operations.
 Durability is optional, but can be provided by the persistent archiver or other clients.